SebBrosso/datasciencecoursera/CookBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-To answer this question, we create a pivot table so that we can use the data from the subject.id and activity.name columns as dimensions instead of measures.
+To answer this question, we create a pivot table so that we can use the data from the `subject.id` and `activity.name` columns as dimensions instead of measures.

-To build the pivot table and compute the aggregation, we rely on the *melt* and *cast* functions from the *reshape* library that must be installed.
+To build the pivot table and compute the aggregation, we rely on the `melt` and `cast` functions from the `reshape` library that must be installed.

-As we want to compute the average value of all variables for each combination of subject and activity, we use the combination of "subject.id" and "activity.name" as the unique identifier for the *melt* function and for the *cast* function.
+As we want to compute the average value of all variables for each combination of subject and activity, we use the combination of `subject.id` and `activity.name` as the unique identifier for the `melt` function and for the `cast` function.

-The *cast* function is applied with the *mean* function to compute the average of each variable.
+The `cast` function is applied with the `mean` function to compute the average of each variable.

 The statistics dataset has the same columns as the tidy dataset plus the attributes from the "cast data frame".